FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Proposed methodology

 \subsection{Data preparation}

 We aim to train the model to predict the correction terms under the in-context learning framework.
-Therefore, we prepare data pairs consisting of coarse trajectories along with the corresponding error terms.
-These pairs serve as demos for the model, helping it learn the relationship between the coarse trajectories and the desired error correction.
-To prepare the demos, we first simulate fine solutions with a small step size $\Delta t$ using the Euler–Maruyama method:
+Therefore, we prepare data pairs consisting of coarse trajectories and their corresponding error terms.
+These pairs serve as demos for the model, helping it learn the relationship between the coarse trajectories and the desired error correction. { To prepare the demos, we first simulate ``fine'' solutions with a small step size $\Delta t$, using the Euler–Maruyama method:}

-where $\Delta W_m \sim \mathcal{N}(0, \Delta t)$.
-Then we compute coarse Euler-Maruyama solutions with step size $k\Delta t$ and the increments of Brownian motions obtained by summing those for the fine solutions:
+Then, we compute coarse Euler-Maruyama solutions { at time indices $m = nk$, $n = 0,1,\ldots,N$, and $k\in\mathbb{N}$ is fixed.} The increments of Brownian motions obtained by summing those for the fine solutions:

-The error term is computed as the difference between fine trajectories and coarse trajectories at each time stamp $nk \Delta t$, $n=0,1,2,\ldots, N:={\rm round}(\sfrac{T}{k\Delta t})$:
+The error term is computed as the difference between fine trajectories and coarse trajectories at each time stamp $nk \Delta t$, $n=0,1,2,\ldots, N$:

 For in-context learning, the data is constructed so that FMint-SDE learns to produce the correction term ${\rm err}_n$ from multiple demos of the same SDE with different noise realizations.
-Hence, the model is first presented with a few sets of demos consisting of the time stamp, coarse trajectory value, and noise realization at the given time stamp:
+Hence, the model is first presented with a few sets of demos consisting of the time stamps {$t_n = nk\Delta t$}, a coarse trajectory, noise values, and error values relative to the corresponding fine trajectory: